 - Any transfer credits must have been earned within the five-year time frame to be applied toward a graduate degree.

 This program is designed to help you prepare for high-level environmental management in a wide range of organizations, including industrial, commercial, governmental, and military.
 Possible career areas include environment and safety analysis, sustainability management, environmental policy analysis, and environmental management.

 Experience Recommended for Success in the Program

-This program is appropriate for midcareer professionals.
-We recommend an undergraduate course in biology or chemistry.
+We recommend an undergraduate course each in biology or chemistry.
 Prior experience in an environmental field is also helpful.
 We recommend UCSP 605 if you'd like to improve your graduate writing skills.

 Student Clubs and Organizations

 Type: Academic club

 The Environmental Management Club offers its members opportunities to communicate with professionals in environmental management during monthly seminars.
 The club hosts discussions on how students can help preserve the environment, displays job openings and suggestions on how students can enter the field, and provides feedback to student questions about the environmental management major.
 The club organizes several activities, including a newsletter committee and the P3 grant competition.

 This program has received a special designation as a Professional Science Master's Degree by the Council of Graduate Schools.

 Our world-class faculty members combine academic credentials with a wealth of experience in the field.